Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: EXPERIMENTS

 \subsubsection{Hyper-parameter Settings}

 We use a cosine-annealing scheduler with a 10\% warm-up fraction, empirically determining that a maximum learning rate of $2\times10^{-6}$ works well for both CPT and SFT, with modest variations showing negligible impact on performance.
 Our training configuration allocates 1 sequence per GPU batch with 8-step gradient accumulation, resulting in a global batch size of 64 that ensures training stability.
 We set the maximum sequence length at 8,192 tokens and implement packing for shorter sequences to maximize computational efficiency.
-Besides, the weighting coefficient $\lambda$ in NSC-SFT is empirically set to 0.1.
+The weighting coefficient $\lambda$ for KL divergence regularization is set to 0.1 according to the empirical training results on small-scale models.